keboola/developers-docs/extend/common-interface/environment.md

 Extensions (and other dockerized applications) use several [channels](/extend/common-interface/) to exchange information with Keboola Connection, primarily [structured folders](/extend/common-interface/) and [configuration files](/extend/common-interface/config-file/).

-Additional parts of the environment in which your application is executed are specified below:
+Additional parts of the environment in which your application is executed are specified below.

 ## Environment Variables

 The following environment variables are injected in the container:

- - `KBC_DATADIR`: This is always `/data/` in KBC; you can use this environment variable during application development to create development and testing environments.
+ - `KBC_DATADIR`: This is always `/data/` in KBC; use this environment variable during application development to create development and testing environments.
- - `KBC_RUNID`: RunId from Storage; couples all events within an API call (use this for logging)
+ - `KBC_RUNID`: RunId from Storage; it couples all events within an API call (use this for logging)
  - `KBC_PROJECTID`: Id of the project in KBC.
  - `KBC_CONFIGID`: Id of the configuration or hash of configuration data if the configuration is not named (`configData` was used in